Preheat the oven to 350°F (180°C). Line a 9-inch x 9-inch brownie pan with parchment paper. Set aside.

-Open the can of chickpea, rinse, drain and dry/rub the chickpeas in a clean towel to remove ALL the water or moisture.
-This is VERY important, or the blondies will be fragile and too moist
+Open the can of chickpeas, rinse, drain and dry/rub the chickpeas in a clean towel to remove all the water or moisture.
+This is very important, or the blondies will be fragile and too moist.

-Place the chickpea in the bowl of a food processor, add peanut butter, maple syrup, vanilla, baking soda, baking powder, and salt.
+Place the chickpea in the bowl of a food processor and add peanut butter, maple syrup, vanilla, baking soda, baking powder, and salt.

 Blend on high speed for 1 minute or until smooth, and no big lumps are left.